Christianity in Norway: Jehovah's Witnesses

 Jehovah's Witnesses is the largest nontrinitarian religious organization in Norway, with a membership of 12,661 in 2020, up from 12,413 in 2016.
 A branch office is located in Ytre Enebakk.
-Jehovah's Witnesses receive public grants in the same manner as other registered religious communities in Norway.
+In 2022, the group lost its legal status as a religion over their exclusionary policies, although they are not banned within Norway.
+This legal status was restored by the Borgarting Court of Appeal in March 2025.